lucasfugisawa/fugisawa-blog-articles/articles/2025-04-06 01 Kotlin + gRPC - Build your first service in four steps.md

 ### `syntax = "proto3";`

 This declares that we're using **[proto3](https://protobuf.dev/programming-guides/proto3/)**, the most recent version of 'the Protocol Buffers language.
-It simplifies the syntax and sets some defaults (like making fields optional unless marked otherwise).
+It simplifies the syntax and sets some defaults (like making fields optional).

 ### `package note;`